dmazura/hell-web/README.md

 # Hell-web (Astro SSG)

 Minimal, image-first onepage built with **Astro (static output)** and **CSS-only** styling.
-The core visual is an **ImageBand** that keeps the foreground image sharp while extending it above/below with a blurred background and a fade to black.
+The core visual is a simple **ImageBand** that renders full-width images with aspect ratio preserved.

 ## Requirements
 - Node.js (recommended: 18+)